sensible-hq/sensible-docs/readme-sync/v0/best-practices/2500 - handwriting.md

 - **Defining regions:** Handwriting can occupy an unpredictable region or even overlap other lines.
-Sensible recommends defining a region with a small height and long width that runs through the middle of the handwriting.
+To capture handwriting, Sensible recommends defining a [region](doc:region) with a small height and long width that runs through the middle of the area that can contain the handwriting.
 The green boxes in the following image show this approach:

   ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/handwriting_1.png)